WebexCommunity/WebexPythonSDK/docs/contributing.rst

 * ``WEBEX_ACCESS_TOKEN`` - Your test account's Webex access token.

 * ``WEBEX_TEST_DOMAIN`` - The test suite creates some users as part of the testing process.
 The test suite uses this domain name as the e-mail suffix of for the user's e-mail addresses.
+To ensure that the developer passes all tests, the developer should use the domain name of the sandbox organization that they have created.

 * ``WEBEX_TEST_ID_START`` - The test suite uses this integer as the starting number for creating test user accounts (example: "test42@domain.com").